 The directors are responsible for the other information.
-The other information comprises the information included in the 137-page document titled "MTN Group Limited Annual Financial Statements for the year ended 31 December 2023", which includes the Directors' Report, the Report of the Audit Committee and the Certificate by the Company Secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this auditor's report, and the document titled "MTN Group Limited Integrated Report for the year ended 31 December 2023", which is expected to be made available to us after that date.
+The other information comprises the information included in the 178-page document titled "Mobile Telephone Networks Holdings Limited Annual Financial Statements for the year ended 31 December 2023", which includes the Directors' Report, the Report of the Audit Committee and the Certificate by the Company Secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this auditor's report.
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.